 Challenges with the Raw Food Detox Diet

-To be truly successful on a raw detox diet you will need to learn a different way of eating.
-For a fruit diet you can ideally eat as much as you want at each meal until you feel satisfied but not overfull.
-If you get hungry again in two or three hours you can eat another meal.
-Many people do better with four or five smaller meals on this diet rather than the usual three meal a day approach.
+To be truly successful on a raw detox diet you will absolutely need to learn a different way of eating.
+For a fruit diet you can eat as much as you want at each meal until you feel satisfied but not overfull.
+If you get hungry again in two or three hours you can simply eat another similar meal.
+Many people do better with four or five smaller meals on a raw diet rather than the usual three meal a day approach.

 The amount of food will depend on the person.
 For example, my husband who is tall and very physically active can easily consume half a large watermelon in a single sitting, or a smoothie made with three mangoes and six bananas.